jamcalli/Pulsarr/README.md

 sonarrSeasonMonitoring=all             # Season monitoring strategy
 sonarrTags=[]                          # Tags as JSON array

-# Radarr Configuration (will seed a single instance)
+# Radarr Configuration (these will seed a single instance.
+Needs all the values.
+Only use in dev.)
 radarrBaseUrl=http://x.x.x.x:7878      # Radarr instance URL
 radarrApiKey=xxxxxxxxxxxxxxxxxxxxxxxx  # Radarr API key
 radarrQualityProfile=                  # Quality profile name (empty = default.
 Also accepts name or number)